 Stable sizes for horses

 As horses and ponies vary greatly in size it is difficult to set an ideal size for loose boxes, barns or stables.
-However, the stable size should be suitable for the individual horse, as a minimum, each horse should have sufficient room to lie down, readily rise and turn around in comfort.
+However, the stable size should be suitable for the individual horse, as a minimum, each horse should have enough room to lie down, readily rise and turn around in comfort.
 Boxes for foaling and for mares with a foal at foot will require additional space.
-All passageways should be sufficiently wide to enable horses to be led safely past other horses.
+All passageways should be wide enough to allow horses to be led safely past other horses.

 As a guide the BHS minimum stable size recommendations are: